EskimoBear/dote-spec/README.md

 son
 ===

-son (s-expression object notation), is a lispy JSON based notation designed for declarative programming. son is used as the base notation for declarative DSLs such as evn and honeydew.
+son (s-expression object notation), is a lispy JSON based notation designed for declarative programming. son is used as the base notation for declarative DSLs.